nyc-crh/site/content/gallery/grammar-school-33.md

 - Manhattan
 - K-12 organizing
 tags:
-- immigrants & migrants
+- immigrants and migrants

 - school facilities
-- photography, imagery, & visual representation
+- photography, imagery, and visual representation
 - childhood
 questions:
 - Look at the young people in the room in the photograph.
 What do you notice about them?
 What do you think it felt like to be a student in this space?
 Do you think this would have been a supportive environment for the students?
 Why or why not?